sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

 ### You will learn
   - How to check your Document Information Extraction entitlements
   - How to create a service instance of Document Information Extraction
-  - How to create service keys for your service instance
+  - How to create a service key for your service instance
 ---

 [ACCORDION-BEGIN [Step 1: ](Enter your trial account)]